 SNU (SUELO NO URBANIZABLE)

-This type of land is protected and cannot be converted into a building zone.
+This type of land is protected and cannot be transformed into a buildable area.

 SU (SUELO URBANO)

-The land is located in an urbanized area.
+This is land located in an urbanized area.

 SUELO